ZerothAngel/zPermissions/README.md

 *   `/permissions group <group> add <player>` &mdash; Add a player as a member.
 *   `/permissions group <group> remove <player>` &mdash; Remove a player as a member.
 *   `/permissions group <group> show` &mdash; Show any permissions associated with a group.
+*   `/permissions player <group> dump [-w <world>] [-f <filter>] [region...]` &mdash; Evaluates permissions for the given group as if a member were in the given world and region(s) and recursively dumps all permissions.
+Note that this will only contain permissions directly or indirectly set by zPermissions.
+It will not include default permissions or permissions set by other plugins.
+Specify a filter to only display permissions with the given substring.

 ### Rank Commands ###